 Marijuana is listed as a Schedule I Drug in the Florida Statutes, Section 893.03(1)(c)(7).
 A Schedule I drug is defined as one that has "high potential for abuse and has no currently accepted medical use in treatment in the U.S."

 Despite the fact that four states have legalized possession of marijuana for recreational purposes and a handful of South Florida communities have decriminalized possession of small amounts of marijuana, as well as abundant scientific evidence of medical marijuana's benefits, marijuana is strictly illegal in Florida.
-(Palm Beach County passed a law in December 2015 that gives police discretion to issue a citation instead of making an arrest for possession of less than 20 grams of marijuana, but cities within the county may impose their own laws.)

 Evidence of marijuana use is detectable in a person's body for many days, or sometimes weeks, after marijuana is ingested.
 Although the physiological and psychological effects of marijuana use dissipate rapidly, usually within hours, the evidence of marijuana use may be detectable for many days or weeks — sometimes up to a month or more — because marijuana's high absorption rate translates into a slow exodus from the human body.